An $S_4$ model inspired from self-complementary neutrino mixing: Model construction

 where the flavons coupling to the charged leptons are marked with flavour indices while flavons coupling to neutrinos are marked with numbers 1,2,3; besides, ``$\phi$" stands for a triplet flavon in $S_4$, ``$\psi$" for a doublet and ``$\xi$" for a singlet.
 In the neutrino sector, we denote the $S_4$ contraction with a subscript outside the parenthesis.
 Since there is no ambiguity in the $S_4$ contraction in the charged lepton sector, the contraction is not explicitly written.
 The couplings $y_{ij}$ in the Majorana neutrino mass term are of mass dimension $1$ and are at the scale of heavy neutrino mass (we use a notation ``y" instead of ``m" to avoid confusion with various m in this model); the $\Lambda$ denotes the cutoff scale of the theory.

-In such a model setup, the structure of the neutrino mass matrix which we concern comes solely from $S_4$ breaking flavon vevs.
+In such a model setup, the structure of the neutrino mass matrix of interest comes solely from $S_4$ breaking flavon vevs.
 The additional symmetries are used to forbid the unwanted terms from the Lagrangian.
-The $\mathbb{Z}_n$ symmetries are needed to distinguish the copies of flavons in same $S_4$ representation.
+The $\mathbb{Z}_n$ symmetries are needed to distinguish the copies of flavons in the same $S_4$ representation, e.g., forbiding terms like $NN\phi_{21}\phi_{22}$.
+The $\rm U(1)$ symmetry forbid terms like $\bar{L}\tilde{H}e_R\phi_\mu\theta^2$.
+The $\rm U(1)_{\rm FN}$ symmetry is responsible for the hierarchical masses of charged leptons.
 The potential Goldstone boson coming from the spontaneous breaking of $\rm U(1)$ symmetry may be gauged away by adding more particles, which is beyond the scope of the current work.
-It is also possible to use more cyclic symmetries instead of the $\rm U(1)$ symmetry to complete a same construction.
+It is also possible to use more cyclic symmetries instead of the $\rm U(1)$ symmetry to complete the same construction.